Blakley/Copy-As-C/README.md

 ## Installation
 * Download Copy.y
 * In Burp Suite, navigate to the `Extender/Extensions` tab, then click the `Add` button and select the `Copy.y` file
+* To run the C program, run the following command `gcc program.c -lcurl` then execute the generated `a.out` file

 ## How-To
 * Under the `Proxy/HTTP History` tab, right click any request and apply the extension